wolfeidau/wolfeidau_site/_posts/2012-01-09-less-is-more-especially-when-it-comes-to-css.md

 To illustrate this feature I have created a sample project up on github [lesscss_watch_example_site](https://github.com/wolfeidau/lesscss_watch_example_site "Sample LessCSS Project").

-I am currently working on a site which will live reload page fragments using [Ember](http://emberjs.com/ "Ember Website") and [Handlebars](http://handlebarsjs.com/ "Handlebars Website").
+I am currently working on a site which will also live reload page fragments using [Ember](http://emberjs.com/ "Ember Website") and [Handlebars](http://handlebarsjs.com/ "Handlebars Website").